Scientists still aren’t sure that the exomoon exists. If it does, they have another puzzle: figuring out how it formed.

 Naturally enough, since they’re dealing with data from the real world, not simplified diagrams.

-Other charts show how they handled oddities in Hubble data that “not yet been correlated to any physical parameter” in the space telescope’s observations.
+Other charts show how they handled oddities in Hubble data that are “not yet been correlated to any physical parameter” in the space telescope’s observations.

 Their paper’s attitude is pretty much the opposite of Lowell’s confident ‘Martian canal’ assertions, or Priestly’s diehard defense of phlogiston theory.
 I don’t blame them a bit for being cautious.
 If their analysis is right, Kepler-1625b’s moon is big.
 Very big.